iotaledger/integration-services/documentation/docs/faq.md

 ## When should I use the Integration Services instead of IOTA Identity and IOTA Steams?

 The Integration Services **abstracts** technical complexity of the Identity and Streams frameworks.
 Furthermore, the usage is **independent of any technology** stack because the Integration Services can be accessed via REST APIs.
 All data is **cached** and can be accessed without long waiting times.
-Additionally, the Integration Services provide more functionality by allowing users to **search for channels** or validate channel data.
+Additionally, the Integration Services provide more functionality by allowing users to **search for channels** or **validate channel data**.
 Channels, channel subscriptions, and verifiable credential can **easily be maintained**.

 ## Is there a public API where I can test my code?